1dsv/RC8/README.md

 # RC8 - The new generation RC7
-a whole new level of roblox executor written in **python** yep you heard that its written in python!
+after 1+ year of development we finally released RC8 a whole new level of roblox executor written in **python** yep you heard that its written in python!